Sub-femtosecond optical control of entangled states: Model based on perturbation theory and WKB approximation

 In this section we introduce a model that supports that the origin of the time-dependent asymmetry lies in the interference of photoelectrons coming from GS and BS dissociation quantum pathways where at least two neighboring harmonics in the XUV spectrum are involved.

 Many quantum pathways are involved in the experiment.
-However, for the GS and BS dissociation pathways we consider only the lowest photon transitions due to vanishing intensities of both XUV and IR pulses.
-These are shown in Fig. S\ref{SF:allQP}.
-All these paths interfere and have a contribution to the final dissociation probability, and affect the asymmetry parameter A.
+However, for the GS and BS dissociation pathways, we consider only the lowest photon transitions due to vanishing intensities of both XUV and IR pulses.
+These lowest order pathways are shown in Fig. S\ref{SF:allQP}.
+All these paths interfere and have a contribution to the final dissociation probability, and affect the asymmetry parameter $A$.